AnasBinAzim/MAYERD0A_ROBOTICS/Software-Setup/README.md

 ## 💻 Software Setup

-Our software environment integrates **Arduino IDE** for ESP32 programming and **Ubuntu OS** on the Raspberry Pi 5.
+Our software environment integrates **Arduino IDE** for ESP32 programming and **Raspberry Pi OS** on the Raspberry Pi 4B.
 Below is the complete guide for setting up the software environment, with all necessary commands and instructions.

 ---